Driving to Onomichi

 From the beach it was about another hour drive through some industrial areas to Hotel U2 Cycle in the port of Onomichi.
 Hotel U2 Cycle is a cool, modern hotel, where one can even check in with a bike if you want to and store it in your hotel room!
 The only downside we found was that they don’t provide spare beds for children.
 The child either has to sleep in your bed or you would need to book a separate room.

-Outside on the boardwalk behind the hotel were plenty of tables and sofas to relax, perfect to watch the ships go in and out of the port.
+Outside on the boardwalk behind the U2 Cycle Hotel were plenty of tables and sofas to relax, perfect to watch the ships go in and out of the port.
 The hotel even invites you to a free drink here when you check in.
-Breakfast at Hotel Cycle was included for our stay, and it was delicious.
+Breakfast at Hotel U2 Cycle was included for our stay, and it was delicious.
 There were plenty of western and Japanese choices, which one can select from the buffet.
 There was also shop selling local products, like drinks, biscuits etc.

-After we had checked in we settled ourselves outside on the promenade, with a cool drink and ice cream from the cafe while playing Scopa, an italian card game that is developing into a family favourite since our visit to Venice.
+After we had checked in we settled ourselves outside on the promenade, with a cool drink and ice cream from the cafe for a relaxed afternoon while playing Scopa, an italian card game that is developing into a family favourite since our visit to Venice.

 When in Onomichi you should try the speciality Onomichi Ramen, which can be tasted in one of the many ramen shops in town.
 Onomichi ramen looks like any ordinary soy based ramen but at closer look you can see the melted lard floating on top and taste the stronger fish stock.
 We slurped ours at a small ramen eatery, Onomichi Ramen Tami next to the station.